ct5000/CppND/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./Capstone`.

+## Game Instructions
+The game is played with right and left arrow to move the spaceship, and the player can shoot with arrow up.
+The purpose of the game is to shoot all the aliens.